-Surpluses and Successful Businesses
+Successful Businesses and Surplus

-The simplest way to think of group success and business success is to say that businesses succeed when they produce a surplus, whatever that surplus might be.
+The simplest way to think of group success and business success is to say that successful businesses produce a surplus, whatever that surplus might be.
 The measure of the success of a business has traditionally thought to be the profit it produces, which is, of course, a surplus.
 The surplus need not be financial profit, however.
 It might be an educated child, or well-maintained infrastructure, or something else besides.

 But the interesting thing about a surplus is that it only exists because the people co-operating in the business produce something bigger than what they collectively take out.
 They give more than what they take.
 It is only when people act for reasons bigger than their own immediate self-interest that they can work together to produce a surplus.